Work Registration Requirements

 All adults aged 16 through 59 who are not exempt must be registered for work at application and once every 12 months after initial registration.
 Refer to Registration Procedures for directions on how to register someone for work.

 Work registrants must be informed about the CFET program during their initial certification, recertification, or any required reporting appointment.
-After informing a work registrant about the program's availability, the EW must document how and when the information was provided in the CalSAWS case journal.
+After informing a work registrant about the program's availability, the SSBS must document how and when the information was provided in the CalSAWS case journal.

 CalFresh Work Rules